Mitra98t/Flavor/flavor_book/src/implementation/implementation.md

 To start actually implementing the language we must discuss a bit about the elements that usually compose an engine.
-This section will focus on a generic overview; the detail of the NovaScript implementation are discussed in the dedicated chapters (i.e. [Lexer](./lexer.md)).
+This section will focus on a generic overview; the detail of the Flavor implementation are discussed in the dedicated chapters (i.e. [Lexer](./lexer.md)).

 A language's engine is usually divided into three sections: